nao1215/sqly/website/content/dialects.md

 1
 ```

-None of these four is going to be fixed one dialect at a time.
+None of these is going to be fixed one dialect at a time.
 A rewrite that gives MySQL its answer and leaves PostgreSQL and GoogleSQL on SQLite's replaces one divergence you can look up with three that depend on which `--dialect` you passed.
-So a case is fixed when it can be fixed for every dialect that has an opinion about it, and documented here when it cannot.
+So a case is fixed when it can be fixed for every dialect that has an opinion about it, and documented here when it cannot. `SUBSTR` from position 0 is the one that left this list: MySQL's and PostgreSQL's rules were checked against their own engines and are followed now, and what remains is the GoogleSQL half, which is listed above for the same reason the other three are.

-Each of the four fails that test for its own reason:
+Each of these fails that test for its own reason:

 - Collation is a property of the column and the comparison, not of the call being rewritten.
 Supplying MySQL's would mean attaching it to every string comparison, `ORDER BY`, `DISTINCT`, `GROUP BY`, `LIKE`, and `IN`; doing less leaves `=` case-insensitive while `GROUP BY` stays case-sensitive, which is harder to reason about than one byte ordering everywhere.
 - `ONLY_FULL_GROUP_BY` is a strictness setting rather than a construct to translate, and reproducing it means refusing a query SQLite can answer. sqly answers with a row from each group instead, which is the more useful reading for a tool you point at a file to find out what is in it.